Loader gif

 Deductible expenses are those that are ordinary and necessary for your business.
 The IRS defines an ordinary expense as common and accepted in your graphic design trade or business.
 An expense is necessary if it is helpful and appropriate for your trade or business.
 It also does not have to be indispensable to be considered necessary.

-When claiming expenses for your income tax return, make sure they are directly related to your graphic design business as a sole proprietor and not for some other business you might operate or for your personal use.
+When claiming expenses for your return, make sure they are directly related to your graphic design business as a sole proprietor and not for some other business you might operate or for your personal use.

 Is my computer deductible as a graphic designer?